reactiveui/website/input/docs/handbook/routing/index.md

 # Assembly Scanning

-If you'd like to register all view models and associated views in your application, use the following code:
+To register all view models in your application and their associated views, use the following code:

 ```cs
 // Splat uses assembly scanning here to register all views and view models.